aabram/Nastikjr-front-reactjs/README.md

-# Nastikjr-react
+# Nastikjr-front-reactjs

-Nastikjr-react is Nastik Jr frontend.
+Nastikjr-front-reactjs is Nastik Jr frontend.
 Nastik Jr is English-Estonian dictionary, new version of an old [service](https://nastik.palat.ee/) from 2004.

-Nastikjr-react is written in React and contains only frontend code to retrieve data from API backend.
+Nastikjr-front-reactjs is written in React and contains only frontend code to retrieve data from API backend.
 Database and backend written in Java is available here.

 Demo: http://nastik.eatmorepancakes.com/